andrelucas/akceph-build/README.md

 Note, however, that we're mounting the source code into the container, so anything you change in the source tree you mount in will persist after the container has stopped.
-For example, a Debian build will *wipe* any deviations from the working copy as seen by Git.
+For example, a Debian build will *wipe* any files from the working copy not seen by Git.
 Commit your changes before doing a Debian build!

 #### <a name='Detailsofthebuildprocess.'></a>Details of the build process.